cchauve/PlasBin-flow/README.md

 ```
 -gcint			Path to file with GC content interval.
 This file should contain the endpoints of required GC content intervals (including 0 and 1), one endpoint per line
 ```
+A sample GC content interval file `gc_intervals.txt` has been provided in the `example/input` folder.

 ## Usage
 ```